pineboat/pineboat.github.io/content/post/regular_expressions_first_line_of_defence.md

 /abc/.test("abacus"); //false
 /abas/.test("abacus");//false
 ```
-The expression within slashes should be there within the string under test in the same order.
-If so, we get a match.
+The string under test should contain the exact expression within slashes.
+We get a match if that condition is met.

 `'bac'` is there within `'abacus'` but `'abas'` is not there in `'abacus'` as it is.
-Even though we have those characters scrambled, we do not get a match.
+Even though we have those characters scrambled, we do not get an exact match.

-### TL;DR Review
+### TL;DR Review Ground Covered
 Symbol | Meaning
 --- | ---
 `/.../` | Slash (/) marks the start and end of the regular expression.
 Ignore the dots, that's where we place the pattern.